Term Dates 2023:

 Prayer Assembly is held just after 9am on a Monday morning.
 We pray, sing and hear God's Word.

-School Assembly is held most Fridays at 2.25pm in the library.
+School Assembly is held on Fridays at 2.25pm in the library.
 Classes take it in turn to lead these assemblies.

 Please name all items of clothing and other belongings.
 We try to return found items to their owners as soon as possible.